The video game used by doctors to treat hyperactivity

 Goria says the app “collects and identifies biomarkers that are relevant in understanding symptoms of depression, doing so in a practical and engaging way.”

-Both the creators of Akili and Thymia say their apps should be used as an adjunct to doctor-led monitoring and treatment and not a replacement.
+Both the creators of Akili and Thymia say their apps should be used as an adjunct to physician-led monitoring and treatment and not as a substitute.

 Teenage psychologist Angela Karanja agrees.
 “While they are effective inventions, they should be used in conjunction with current questionnaires. [de avaliação do paciente]which have been tested and accepted for reliability and validity as well as physician opinion and also alongside other treatments, not in isolation.”